raghavendra-nataraj/XINU/Report.md

 ===================================================================
 Q1.
 Why does your program hang?
 What is the name of this behavior?

 This behaviour is achieved by changing the entry condition inside loop by replacing the count variable with inbox variable and adding a redundant line in the loop.
 At the begining of each loop the count variable and the inbox of the current process is same.
 We add a statement to assign count to inbox of current process.
 In a synchronous behavior this will not have any effect.
 However in an asynchronour behaviour, the context switch happens due to system call(printf) before the count variable is decremented.
 So this will assign the same count value to the inbox.
 This makes it void of entry into the "if" condition.
-The same happens for all four processes and all the loops become "busy waiting".This behaviour is called deadlock.
+The same happens for all four processes and all the processes go to "busy waiting".
+Since, none of the processes are able to update the count variable and each wait on it to be updated inorder to enter the 'if condition, the program hang.
+This behaviour is called deadlock.

 Q2.
 Why does your program go into an infinite loop?
 What is the name of this behavior?